Interplay between magnetic and superconducting fluctuations in the doped 2d Hubbard model: Method

 \subsection{Parquet equations}

 Let us start by recapitulating the so-called parquet equations, following Ref.~\onlinecite{victory}

 The parquet formalism \cite{Diatlov1957,DeDominicis1962,DeDominicis1964,Janis2001,Janis2017} consists of a set of exact equations that connect the single-particle Green's function and self-energy with two-particle vertex functions: {i.e.}\ the Dyson equation, the Schwinger-Dyson equation, the Bethe-Salpeter equations in all channels, and the actual parquet equation.
 The essential concept is to classify Feynman diagrams in terms of their reducibility.
-A diagram is called one-(two-)particle irreducible if it falls into two pieces when cutting one(two) Green's function lines.
+A diagram is called one-(two-)particle reducible if it falls into two pieces when cutting one(two) Green's function lines.

-On the one-particle level the Green's function $G$ contains all diagrams (reducible or not), whereas the self-energy $\Sigma$ contains all one-particle irreducible diagrams with one incoming and one outgoing particle (leg) in terms of the bare, non-interacting Green's function $G_0$.
+On the one-particle level the Green's function $G$ contains all diagrams (reducible or not), whereas the self-energy $\Sigma$ contains all one-particle irreducible~\cite{footnote1} diagrams with one incoming and one outgoing particle (leg) in terms of the bare, non-interacting Green's function $G_0$.

 To be self-contained and at the same time to keep the discussion simple, let us first introduce the necessary functions which contain all topologically invariant one- and two-particle Feynman diagrams.
-We start with the one-particle functions: The self-energy $\Sigma$ contains all irreducible~\cite{footnote1} diagrams with one incoming and one outgoing particle (leg).
-From $\Sigma$ all (reducible and irreducible) Green's function $G$ diagrams are obtained through the Dyson equation
+We start with the one-particle functions: From $\Sigma$ all (reducible and irreducible) Green's function $G$ diagrams are obtained through the Dyson equation

 with the chemical potential $\mu$, the fermionic Matsubara frequency $\nu$, and a combined notation of momentum $\mathbf{k}$ and frequency $\nu$ in form of a four-vector, {i.e.} $k=(\mathbf{k}, \nu)$.
 When the self-energy is zero, one obtains the non-interacting Green's function $G_{0,k}=( i\nu + \mu - \epsilon_{\mathbf{k}} )^{-1}$ determined entirely by the dispersion relation $\epsilon_{\mathbf{k}}$.
-If we express the self-energy in terms of Feynman diagrams with the interacting Green's function $G$ instead of $G_0$ it becomes a bit more complicated, since now only two-particle irreducible skeleton diagrams must be considered (all the other diagrams are generated through self-energy inclusions, i.e., through Eq.~\eqref{GF}).
+Please note, that if we express the self-energy in terms of Feynman diagrams with the interacting Green's function $G$ instead of $G_0$ only two-particle irreducible skeleton diagrams must be considered (all the other diagrams are generated through self-energy inclusions, i.e., through Eq.~\eqref{GF}).

 But we do not need to explicitly consider all of these diagrams.
 In the parquet formalism, the self energy is obtained from the full two-particle vertex $F$ through the Schwinger-Dyson equation also known as (Heisenberg) equation of motion (cf.~Fig.~\ref{fig:DysSchw})